 CAELinux 2020 is only available for 64bit X86 processors (Intel/AMD).
 You will need a 8Gb or more USB flashdrive that can be formated.
 We recommend a minimum of 4Gb of RAM to use this distribution for simple analysis.
 For optimal performance it is recommended to install the distribution to hard disk.
 For professionnal use, at least 8Gb of RAM (or more) is recommended for simulations as well as a modern AMD/NVidia graphic card.
 For an installation on hard-disk, CAELinux 2020 requires at least a 35Gb for the root file system but we recommend at least 50Gb to 70Gb recommended for general use.

 - Read the "Ubuntu Installation Manual " to learn how to install the distribution on hard disk.
-CAELinux 2020 needs at least 35Gb for its install, but a partition of 50Gb to 70Gb is recommended if you want to store additional data!
+CAELinux 2020 needs at least 35Gb for its full install (20Gb for lite version), but a partition of 50Gb to 70Gb is recommended if you want to store additional data!

 - Restart your PC, insert the USB key and verify that your BIOS is configured to boot from removal USB drive (or call the one-time boot menu).